 The Bureau of Waste Management (BWM) is currently revising the Municipal and Residual Waste Regulations to update the chapters relating to Infectious and Chemotherapeutic Waste.
 While most of the revisions are being made to Chapter 284, other affected chapters that contain references to infectious and chemotherapeutic waste include Chapters 271, 272, 273, 285, 287, 288, and 299.
 The revisions largely aim to replace all references to "infectious waste" with "regulated medical waste."
 The global change in terminology will allow Pennsylvania's requirements for the management of infectious and chemotherapeutic waste to be consistent with federal requirements and the requirements of other states.
 In addition, the revisions allow persons who generate, transport, process, or dispose of infectious waste to use standard business documentation, including electronic tracking systems in lieu of the currently mandated paper manifest system to track waste through the shipping process to disposal.
 Recent revisions to the Regulatory Review Act pertaining to small businesses required extensive analysis and outreach, thus requiring additional time to develop the Regulatory Analysis Form (RAF).
-The RAF has been completed and the draft regulations are expected to be brought before the Environmental Quality Board at its April 2013 meeting.
+The proposed regulations are scheduled for Environmental Quality Board consideration on April 16, 2013.